-After your operation you will be transferred to our orthopaedic ward where our experienced team of nurses and physiotherapists will provide your care.
-The nursing team will monitor you closely and liaise with your surgical team to ensure you remain comfortable during your recovery.
+After your operation you will be transferred to our orthopaedic ward where our experienced team of nurses and physiotherapists will care for you.
+The nursing team will monitor you closely and liaise with your surgical team to ensure you remain comfortable during recovery.

 The physiotherapist or nurse will assist you to sit up and stand for the first time and take a few steps with a walking frame approximately 3-4 hours after you return to the ward.
-Walking on your new knee with the aid of a walking frame as soon as you are well enough is an essential part of your recovery journey.
+Walking on your new hip with the aid of a walking frame as soon as you are well enough to do so is an essential part of your recovery journey.